-MPA for out-of-network services is either a supplemental provider fee arrangement we may have in place or the amount calculated using any one of the following methods: a percentage of the Medicare allowable amount, a percentage of Resource-based relative value scale (RBRVS), a percentile of fees commonly charged for a given procedure in a given area, a percentage of the acquisition cost or a percentage of the billed charge.
+MPA for out-of-network services is either a supplemental provider fee arrangement we may have in place or the amount calculated using any one of the following methods: a percentage of a Medicare equivalent allowable amount, a percentage of a Medicaid equivalent allowable amount, a percentile of fees commonly charged for a given procedure in a given area, the acquisition cost or a percentage of the billed charge.

 MPA for emergency services you get out-of-network, out-of-network air ambulance, or out-ofnetwork services in an in-network facility where you are not able to choose the provider is based on the median in-network rate.
 Otherwise, the MPA is the amount determined by federal or state guidelines.

 MPA for prescription medications at out-of-network pharmacies is no more than the prevailing pharmacy network fee based on average wholesale price (AWP) minus a percentage discount.